vitaviva/CountdownTimer/README.md

-# Put title of your app here
+# TikTik: A Beautiful Countdown Timer

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->